ISW's Overwatch Podcast Series

 Crisis Brief is a special edition of ISW's Overwatch podcast series intended to provide timely updates on unfolding crises with implications for U.S. national security.

-- Crisis Brief series on the escalating protests in Iraq
+- Crisis Brief series on the 2019-2020 protest cycle in Iraq

 - Crisis Brief series on Turkey's Syria Incursion

 Can Russia Rebuild Its Military?
 An Examination of the Russian Military's Wartime Reform Plans

 Russian leaders have set forth a plan to significantly expand the Russian military in the coming years.
 This ambitious plan involves the creation of numerous new units and military districts as well as significant improvements in organization and capability.
 On this episode of Overwatch, Critical Threats Project Director Frederick W. Kagan and Retired Army General James Dubik discuss the feasibility of the Russian plan and its likely goals.
 They also discuss the challenges and benefits that come with undertaking this reform and expansion while the Russian military is actively engaged in a costly war with Ukraine.
 Dubik and Kagan assess the Russian plan by comparing it to Soviet and American training and reform efforts during and between other wars of the 20th and 21st centuries.
 This discussion also considers the Russian plan's implications for NATO.

 One Year of War Part 3: How Western Weaponry Has Affected Russia's Invasion of Ukraine